MAML is a Noisy Contrastive Learner in Classification: A Generalization of our Analysis

 \section{A Generalization of our Analysis}

 In this section, we derive a more general case of the encoder update in the outer loop.
-We consider drawing $N_{batch}$ tasks from the task distribution $D$ and having $N_{step}$ update steps in the inner loop while keeping the assumption of frozen encoder in the inner loop.
+We consider drawing $N_{batch}$ tasks from the task distribution $D$ and having $N_{step}$ update steps in the inner loop while keeping the EFIL assumption.